rubenvannieuwpoort/site/public/posts/div.md

 ## Round-down method

 The following theorem powers the **round-down method**.
-I present the result in a forum analogous to theorem 2.
+I present the result in a form analogous to theorem 2.

 **Theorem 3**: *Let $d$, $m$, $\ell$ be nonnegative integers with $d \neq 0$ and*
 $$ 2^{N + \ell} -2^\ell \leq d \cdot m \leq 2^{N + \ell} \tag{2} $$